JThuge/Slot4ACir/README.md

       |-- images
 ```
 Finally, modify the `base_path` variable in the `data_utils.py` file to Path("YOUR_DATA_ROOT").
-### Pretrained Weights
-Download the model weights according to the provided link and place the downloaded files into the

 ## Training
 specify a dataset and start to train your lightweight CIR models.